 Feel it down to the core of your whole mind and body.

-Practice and Repeat to Attract More Gratitude in Your Life
+Attract More Gratitude Into Your Life

 When we practice feeling grateful for small things our whole sensitivity will increase.
 When sensitivity happens every moment will pass in deep awe of the happenings in existence.

 As with any practice, it is important that it resonates with you as an individual, so have fun catering these ideas in ways that work for you.
 As always, I am grateful for all of you awesome readers and love to hear your comments and experiences.